frnsys/half_earth/readme.md

 There is some functionality which is better kept in JS rather than ported to Rust/WASM.
 In particular, the rendering of the globe (which depends on three.js), handling of audio, and interfacing with the Hector WASM module.
 We'd use our [Rust adapter for Hector](https://github.com/frnsys/hector-rs) directly but Rust/WASM doesn't work with C++ FFI, so we have to stick with using JS as a bridge.

-The globe and Hector modules need to re-built if any of their files are edited.
+The globe and Hector JS modules need to re-built if any of their files are edited.
 They can be rebuilt by doing:

 1. `cd hes-game/public/js`
 2. If you haven't already, run `just setup`.